ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Trust Anchors in a TEE {#trust-anchors-in-tee}

-A TEE determines whether TA binaries are allowed to execute by verifying whether their signature can be verified using certificate(s) or raw public key(s) in the TEE's Trust Anchor Store.
+A TEE determines whether TA binaries are allowed to execute by checking if their signatures can be verified using certificate(s) or raw public key(s) in the TEE's Trust Anchor Store.
 The list is typically preloaded at manufacturing time, and can be updated using the TEEP protocol if the TEE has some form of "Trust Anchor Manager TA" that has Trust Anchors in its configuration data.
-Thus, Trust Anchors can be updated similar to updating the Personalization Data for any other TA, as discussed in {{trust-anchors-in-teep-agent}}.
+Thus, Trust Anchors can be updated similarly to the Personalization Data for any other TA, as discussed in {{trust-anchors-in-teep-agent}}.

 ## Trust Anchors in a TAM {#trust-anchors-in-tam}